Top Riley - Holiday Cottages,

 1 bedroom cottage

-We have four beautiful country holiday cottages in Eyam; Clara, Clarice and Clementine and a stunning Barn.
+We have three beautiful country holiday cottages in Eyam; Clara, Clarice and Clementine and a stunning Barn.
 These offer space for between 2 to 4 people to stay comfortably enjoying the surrounding views of Froggatt edge and Curbar.
 A view towards Chatsworth entices our guests to visit such a wonderful stately home, or enjoy the many walks from the doorstep of the cottages and barn.

 We have 12 acres of land through the gate next to the cottages for you to walk through and discover the barn at the top.
 Play on the field in front of the house or have a wander through our woods down towards Grindleford or turn right on the closed road into Eyam for a drink in the many tea rooms or the Miners Arms public house.